andreaskaempf/adventofcode2023/README.md

   of the next n cards, where n is the number of matches, and count up the cards at the end.

+* **Day 5** (Go): Given a list of "seeds" (numbers), go through a series of transformations for each seed, based on tables.
+Each table is a tuple (dst, src, n).
+If the number is within src ..  src+n,  it is assigned to dst.
+If no dst is found, the dst is the same as src for that transformation.
+For Part 1, find the lowest final transformation.
+  Part 2 is the same, but treat each pair of "seeds" as start and length of a range.
+Brute force is okay in Go, but would be faster with concurrency, memoization, or a smarter approach.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)